 But those things which proceed out of the mouth come forth from the heart, and they defile the man.
 Matthew 15:18

 This is an area in my own parenting duties that I am taught every day by my husband on how to teach my children, using the areas of their hearts that need to be addressed.
 I am seeing God work daily in my own life with patience in this area.

 I pray that I may be able to take this to heart more often and use what God has given me as parenting duties and do them unto the Lord and not unto my own emotions or ideas on what needs to be done about a situation I may face as a parent.
-I desire to be more led to seek God in every moment of decision making about my children and less of myself and more of God so that I can train up my children’s heart and not just their actions!
+I desire to be led to seek God in every moment of decision-making about my children and less of myself and more of God so that I can train up my children’s hearts and not just their actions!

 I hope this blog has touched your heart in some way or given you encouragement in parenting in some way as it has yet again given me joy in the writing!

 2 thoughts on “Parenting the heart of our children”